-We recommend, as described in the procedure below, that you decontaminate the oil before you shut down the pump; this will prevent damage to the pump by the contaminates in the oil.
+Edwards recommends, as described in the procedure below, decontaminating the oil before shutting down the pump; this will prevent damage to the pump by the contaminates in the oil.

 - 1. Refer to Section 4.6 and decontaminate the oil, as required. - 2.
 Close the vacuum system isolation-valve (if not already closed). - 3.
 Close gas-ballast (that is, turn the gas-ballast control clockwise). - 4.
 Switch off the electrical supply to the pump.